Security incidents involving Recep Tayyip Erdoğan: Kütahya incident

-Prime Minister Erdoğan, who went to Kütahya on September 12, 2005, to open the new academic year, was approached by gunmen Mustafa Bağdat.
+Prime Minister Erdoğan, who went to Kütahya on September 12, 2005, to open the new academic year, was approached by gunman Mustafa Bağdat.
 Bağdat said "we had five martyrs yesterday", and was determined for an assassination attempt and was taken into custody.
 During the interrogation of Mustafa Bağdat, who was taken to the police station, it was revealed that he had hidden a gun in a bread bag.
 In his statement, Bağdat stated that he went to Kütahya with the intention of killing the Prime Minister, that he was an idealist, and said, "I approached Prime Minister Erdoğan by two or three meters.
 I took out the gun from the bread.
-Just as I was about to shoot, first an old man and then the bodyguard of the Prime Minister blocked the path.
+Just as I was about to shoot, first an old man and then the bodyguard of the Prime Minister blocked the path".
 Evaluating the incident, Prime Minister Erdoğan said that "those who enter political life are used to this".
 He also said that "there may be some ignorant people.
 These are people who cannot understand democracy."

 2011

 Ambush by PKK

-Police teams that went to Kastamonu for Prime Minister Recep Tayyip Erdoğan's Kastamonu rally were attacked with guns while they were on their way back to Ankara.
+Police teams that went to Kastamonu for Prime Minister Recep Tayyip Erdoğan's rally were attacked with guns while they were on their way back to Ankara.
 One police officer died in the incident; It was announced that another was injured.
 Prime Minister Erdoğan was not in the convoy because he preferred to go by helicopter.
 According to the statement, when they arrived at the Ilgaz Mountain Soğuksu location, unidentified people opened fire from inside the forest at the police escort going approximately 50–60 meters in front of the campaign bus of Erdogan.

 After the attack, a hand grenade was thrown at the police vehicle and the vehicle began to burn.
 It was reported that the deceased police officer was in the burning vehicle, while the other police officer escaped from the attack and took shelter in the campaign bus.